 Passengers on this Christmas ride are encouraged to wear their pajamas, like the main character in the story, and are served hot chocolate and holiday treats by dancing chefs as they read along with the book.
 Of course, the movie’s iconic soundtrack is part of the experience too.
 The train makes a stop at “the North Pole,” where Santa himself boards the train and gives each child a shiny silver bell as their first gift of Christmas—just like in the movie.

-These rides take place in more than 50 locations across North America and the U.K. in November and December, and depending on the date and location you choose tickets cost between $60 and $120.
+These rides take place in more than 50 locations across North America and the U.K. this December, and depending on the date and location you choose, tickets cost between $60 and $120.
 With 42 locations in the U.S., and 5 each in Canada and the U.K., you’re likely to find one within driving distance.
 Visit The Polar Express Train Ride’s website and enter your zip code to find the one closest to you.